Chief Carl Metzger

 Chief Metzger will revive the Chief’s Advisory Council, which include diverse voices of students, faculty, staff and parents.

-UCFPD has made a long-term commitment to send officers each year to Washington, D.C., to experience the National Museum of African American History and Culture.
+UCFPD has made a long-term commitment to send officers each year to Washington, D.C., to experience the National Museum of African American History and Culture (as pandemic and budget restrictions allow).

 UCF Police Department Diversity